jayllo-c/tp/docs/DeveloperGuide.md

 *  1a.
 User does not input all compulsory parameters along with the person.

     *  1a1.
-AddressBook prompts the user on the proper usage of the command.
+AvengersAssemble prompts the user on the proper usage of the command.

        Step 1a1 is repeated until the data entered is correct.